top of page

 • Determining what is in the best interest of the child(ren) and presenting your information and opinions to the judge in court.

-Alaska CASA Programs
+Alaska CASA Service Areas

 We hope you’ll join us in making a difference.
 For further reading on the CASA volunteer experience, please see our Frequently Asked Questions page.
 For additional questions, please send us a message through our Contact Us form.